 Interested in the blurred and subtle intersections of Science, the Arts and Humanities.

-Particularly focused on the emergence of so-called Modern Reason in the West from a broader perspective, that renders its vast intertwinements with economy, politics, philosophy, and popular culture as well.
+Particularly focused on the “western” contemporary techno-scientific imaginary and its vast intertwinements with economy, politics, philosophy and pop-culture as well.

-A constant parallel thematic in her work is the human body, and especially the female body as a physical entity but also as a “vessel” of concepts and significations that are culturally constructed.
+A constant parallel thematic in her work is the human body, and especially the female body as both a physical entity and a “vessel” of concepts and significations that are culturally constructed .